 In terms of EHS qualities, Superwool® XTRA is exonerated from any carcinogenic classification under nota Q of directive 97/69EC.

 A key benefit is that Superwool® XTRA does not form crystalline silica, a common by-product when many refractories are heated to high temperatures.
 Having a fiber that produces no crystalline silica is a major breakthrough for the industry, which enhances EHS compliance.

 A Class of Its Own

-A small section of wall in shuttle kiln no. 2 was selected for an initial feasibility test, because the risk of any problems resulting in long downtime issues was considered to be low.
-Tested against the existing lining material used in this application, after six months of firing, Superwool® XTRA showed 50% less shrinkage compared RCF.
-Where the existing lining material was hard, full of cracks and had discoloured noticeably into a dark brown, the surface of Superwool® XTRA remained softer, with no surface cracks and there was little change in colour.
+A small section of wall in shuttle kiln Number 2 was selected for an initial feasibility test, because the risk of any problems resulting in long downtime issues was considered to be low.
+Tested against the existing lining material used in this application, after six months of firing, Superwool® XTRA showed 50 percent less shrinkage compared to RCF.
+Where the existing lining material was hard, full of cracks and had discolored noticeably into a dark brown, the surface of Superwool® XTRA remained softer, with no surface cracks and there was little change in color.
 This proves that the material is outperforming existing RCF solutions in environments with high pollutant levels.

 This success led the customer to reline half of the roof of shuttle kiln Number 3 for further testing, with similarly positive results.
 The customer has now decided to switch entirely to the new Superwool® XTRA grade, for the benefit of both the non-regulated status of this product and its superior chemical resistance and shrinkage performance, relative to RCF.